jsoma/hardboiled/README.md

 **Hardboiled** is a detective kit for investigating **how web sites are built.** It runs JavaScript, scrapes stylesheets, and isn't afraid to **break a few bones** to get the job done.
 It tracks down frameworks, jQuery plugins, grid systems, and anything else your dark heart desires.

-*Hardboiled is a work-in-progress like **crazy**.
+*Hardboiled is a work-in-progress like crazy.
 I've never written node anything before, and it's really just up so I can hassle folks for feedback.
 The ever-so-convenient web app is on its way.*

 ## Introduction